This is Why You Should Give an Iota About Abode Iota

 If HomeKit isn’t your thing, there are other options.

 First of all, iota acts as a gateway and can communicate with up to 150 Z-Wave, Zigbee, and abode RF connected devices.
 It will work with all existing abode branded devices, but abode hasn’t released a list of compatible Z-Wave and Zigbee devices.
-I’m assuming the list will match the list of devices compatible with the abode gateway.
+We're assuming the list will match the list of devices compatible with the abode Gateway.
 The existing list includes products like smoke detectors, water leak detectors, connected lights, door locks, and more by brands like Aeon, Enerwave, First Alert, GE, Linear, Kwikset, and Schlage.
 By adding other sensors, you can create rules to trigger the camera to record based on event.
 For example, you can set the camera to record if someone unlocks the door, opens a window, and more.

 Second, abode offers direct integrations with with Philips Hue, LifX, Nest, and ecobee.